What is the cranial cruciate ligament?

 Why should I choose Bridger Veterinary Specialists for my pet’s cruciate ligament injury?

 Experience is key.
 With over 40 years of knee surgeries and thousands of clinical cases, there is very little our veterinary team hasn’t seen.
 We use the most advanced equipment and implants to help assure an excellent outcome.
 We have a dedicated orthopedic operating suite to minimize the chance of any complications and infection.
 We use advanced pain management techniques like femoral and sciatic nerve blocks, epidurals and long acting local blocks in addition to an aggressive oral pain medication protocol to assure your pet’s comfort.
-We have partnered with Pet Emergency and Trauma Services to provide 24hour veterinarian supervised care after surgery.
 Call (406) 587-3996 to schedule an appointment today.